On the trail of Picasso in Barcelona, Catalonia’s art-loving capital

 Read more on Spain travel:

-Among many other highlights are Barcelona Rooftops (from 1903) and Woman with a Bonnet (1901), both from the famous Blue Period; Horta de Sant Joan landscapes done in southern Catalonia in 1888-89; the yellow-hued 1896 Barceloneta Beach; and Las meninas, a 58-painting, 1957 reinterpretation of Diego Velázquez’s 17th-century classic.
+Among many other highlights are Barcelona Rooftops (from 1903) and Woman with a Bonnet (1901), both from the famous Blue Period; Horta de Sant Joan landscapes done in southern Catalonia in 1888-89; the yellow-hued 1896 Barceloneta Beach; and Las Meninas, a 58-painting, 1957 reinterpretation of Diego Velázquez’s 17th-century classic.

 From 19 October 2023, the Museu Picasso will host Miró-Picasso, an all-new collaboration with the Fundació Joan Miró (from €14) in Montjuïc, exploring the friendship between the two artists.